uphold/docs/_totp.md

 # One-Time Password

-Uphold provides a TOTP (Time-Based One-Time Password) mechanism to secure user accounts.
+Uphold supports one-time passwords through authenticator apps (TOTP — Time-Based One-Time Password) and SMS to secure user accounts.
 Adopting and adhering to this mechanism is recommended for safety reasons.
 The following section documents how the Authentication Methods API works to provide support for this security mechanism.